-26. Conclusion on the Influence of Attitudes and Opportunities on Ability
+30. Conclusion on the Influence of Attitudes and Opportunities on Ability

 - Ask participants, "What were some of the reasons our guest excelled?" - Have a few participants share their answers. - Ask participants, "What happens when we give people with disabilities opportunities? - Have a few participants share their answers. - Pick someone with glasses in the audience or one of the staff that has glasses and ask if he/she can see without his/her glasses.
-He/she will likely say "no" or "not very well." - Ask if he/she is considered disabled and, if not, why he/she is accepted while other disabilities are seen more negatively? - Conclude this section by making the following points: - Our guest was given an opportunity and that's why he/she excelled. - If we give people with disabilities opportunities, they will realize their potential.
+He/she will likely say "no" or "not very well." - Ask if he/she is considered disabled and, if not, why he/she is accepted while other disabilities are seen more negatively? - Ask participants, "Are there any diagnoses, interventions, or beliefs about disabilities that exist in your community that could be harming or limiting to children with disabilities? - Have a few participants share examples. - Conclude this section by making the following points: - Our guest was given an opportunity and that's why he/she excelled. - If we give people with disabilities opportunities, they will realize their potential.
 If we don't, they never will. - Some of us cannot see without glasses-it's like we all have a disability (i.e., impaired vision), but the cultural norms around glasses are accepted, while the norms around other disabilities are negative. - Some of you were mistaken about what our guest could and could not do. - Some of our diagnoses, interventions, and beliefs about disability could be mistaken and could be harming or limiting children with disabilities.